giampa-code/housing_price_kaggle/README.md

 - v2_1: Idem v2, but without the powers.
 I will try to use this with a NN.

+- v2_2: variation of v2 but dropping less outliners and features.
+This data showed the best results.

+- v2_3: v2_2 but with the 5th power.

 - v3: Idem v3, but with the 15 most correlated features and adding the 0.5 power and 5th.
 (This did not seem to make further improvement, indeed using more features (25) led to worser results)